 Both demo tapes were recorded at JB Studios with Jim Barnes producing.
 The guitar is fuzzy and undefined on both, with Matti Way’s cavernous vocals taking up most space in the mix.
 The drums sound earthen but natural, and aren’t yet as processed as they would be on later releases.
 The bass guitar is more audible on these self-funded demos than on any of the label-sanctioned releases that were released in the following years.
 The artwork was created by Texan tattoo artist Jon Zig whereas Vic Mendoza of California pontifical death/thrash metal combo Ritual created the band’s now iconic logo.
 The compilation was released by Repulse Records and Extremities Productions in early 1999 as the band’s proper debut would was slated for release at the end of the same year.

 An argument could be made that this demo compilation arrived rather early in Disgorge’s then-nascent career.
 It does offer a fascination look into the band’s recent past and the subsequent albums that were to follow.
-It’s puzzling that Disgorge took the direction that they did with “She Lay Gutted” and “Consume the Forsaken” as the demos hinted at something more engaging altogether our website.
+It’s puzzling that Disgorge took the direction that they did with “She Lay Gutted” and “Consume the Forsaken” as the demos hinted at something more engaging altogether.
 It also begs the question why the initial demo with original vocalist/bass guitarist Bryan Ugartechea wasn’t included in this package as it would have given the listener a complete historical overview of the early days in the career of Disgorge, and how they progressed from one demo to the next.
 As a retrospective “Cranial Impalement” is interesting for that what it is, even if it is only partial complete.
 It remains doubtful whether the first Disgorge demo will ever resurface, there must be a reason why the band buried it as well as they did.